LioQing/Phy-Notes/E8/Ch1.md

 promoted as *energy-saving lamps*

 3 stages of **light emission procedure**:
-1\. a large pd. is applied, an E-field is set up, electrons emitted from one filament to another
+1\. a large pd. is applied, an E-field is set up, electrons accelerate from one filament to another
 => ionizes the argon gas, form a current

 2\. mercury atoms gain energy and excited when bombarded with electrons